charlesbrandt/public/code/api/databases.md

 ## Deployment

-When it comes time to deploy them, separate containers are ideal.
+When it comes time to deploy databases, separate containers are ideal.
 See also system-architecture notes on web-ui-api-db:

 https://gitlab.com/charlesbrandt/web-ui-api-db/ui/content/